Dharmesh-Shimpi/Elysium/ASSUMPTIONS.md

 - **Impact**: This avoids complexity and inconsistency in client-side math, and reduces frontend processing
 - **Limitation**: Accuracy and availability of conversion pairs are fully dependent on API support

+## 🧠 AI & Tooling Assumptions

+### Freedom to Use AI Tools
+**Assumption**: We are free to use AI tools to assist with development
+- **Justification**: The project scope did not restrict the use of AI or automated tools
+- **Usage**: AI was used for code generation, debugging assistance, documentation drafting
+- **Impact**: Significantly reduced development time, improved code quality, and enabled rapid prototyping
+- **Limitation**: AI-generated content was reviewed manually to ensure accuracy and adherence to project requirements

 ---

 *These assumptions should be regularly reviewed and updated as the project evolves, user feedback is received, and market conditions change.*